fahreziadh/next-js-graphql-vs-rest/README.md

 This is a demonstration of using GraphQL vs REST APIs in Next.js in terms of use cases.

-The todo list is implemented using both REST and GraphQL APIs without any data persistence such as database.

 ## Getting Started

 ```bash